The easiest way to date a piece of women’s clothing as vintage is to identify whether it has a union label.

 LOOK FOR: The words “UNION LABEL” above a scalloped crest in front of a needle and thread.

-The scalloped circle has “INT’L LADIES GARMENT UNION WORKERS” written around a backdrop of ILGWU with AFL-CIO printed in white lettering in front.
+The scalloped circle also features the inscription “INT’L LADIES GARMENT UNION WORKERS” around a backdrop of “ILGWU,” and the initials “AFL-CIO” are prominently printed in white lettering in front.

 ERA: 1964 to 1973

 LOOK FOR: The ILGWU union label from 1964 to 1973 underwent noticeable design changes while retaining its distinctive scalloped circle in front of a needle and thread.
 However, the placement of the words within the label shifted, reflecting the evolving aesthetics and branding choices of the era.

 In this era’s label, the scalloped circle now surrounds a darkened circle, creating a visually striking contrast that draws attention to the center of the label.
 The words “UNION MADE” have been moved into the darkened circle, occupying a central position.
 Additionally, “ILGWU” is now prominently displayed in the foreground, serving as a bold identifier of the union.

 Notably, the ILGWU union label features a significant addition—the appearance of the “R” symbol.
 This “R” signifies that the logo was officially registered as a trademark, and its presence indicates that the logo’s usage was legally protected.